 The easiest way to create a new workspace is to use this Deploy to Azure button.

 This button will show a preconfigured form where you can send your deployment request: You will see a form where you need to enter some basic info like subscription, region, workspace name, and username/password.
-Probably you will need less than a minute to fill-in and submit the form.
+You will need less than a minute to fill in and submit the form.

 Once you create your Synapse workspace, you will need to: